Guide

 Pressure score

 A normalized sensitivity metric (0-100).
 Measures how much the objective drops when a constraint is tightened under stress.
-Higher = more sensitive.
+Higher means more sensitive.

 R